Simple No Pectin Homemade Apple Jam with Only 3 Ingredients

-No pectin homemade apple jam is a great way to use up excess apples during apple season while making a tasty treat your family will love on their sourdough toast.
+No pectin homemade apple jam is a great way to use up excess apples during apple picking season while making a tasty treat your family will love on their buttered sourdough toast or homemade vanilla ice cream machine ice cream.

 Is apple jam a thing?